SimbaBlock/slppp/education/slppp-training.md

 ## Service ID
 ```
-The Service is identified by sha256 the create service transaction outputscript which is referred as `service_id`.
+The Service is identified by sha256 the create service transaction outputscript which is referred as `training_id`.
 ```

 ## Transaction Detail